mrjohnmorrow/mrjohnmorrow.github.io/_drafts/game-theory-of-disagreement.markdown

 categories:
 ---

-The Meek Mill and Drake feud is not the only high-profile dispute to echo through the Twitterverse earlier this summer.
+The Meek Mill and Drake feud is not the only high-profile dispute to echo through the Twitterverse this past summer.
 Economist Paul Romer published [a paper](http://paulromer.net/mathiness/) in the American Economic Review that accused a few leading economists of using Math in misleading an unscientific ways.
 Romer fired shots at a some big names, including Nobel Prize Winner Robert Lucas and everyone's favorite econometrician, Thomas Piketty.
 On top of this, he published a series of posts on his [blog](http://paulromer.net/category/blog/) that answered some of the feedback and criticisms the paper had received.
 In [one of these posts](http://paulromer.net/freshwater-feedback-part-1-everybody-does-it/), he makes an offhand remark that is presents of the most elucidating applications of game theory I have ever encountered.

 > One way to characterize the underlying disagreement about what is wrong is to say that we are both commenting on strategic interaction between economists that takes the form of a repeated, multi-player prisoner’s dilemma.

  Romer's application of game theory here shows how people's rational protection of their reputation could result in persisting disagreement.

-In two posts, I will:

-1. Present an overview the concept he applies - Repeated-game Nash equilibria
-2. Explain Romer's remark further, how it applies to Mathiness in economics, and how you could apply it to other situations as well

-This post will cover number 1 - Repeated-game Nash equilibria.
+Romer's posts do a great job of explaining how this applies to economics, but I think it applies in other situations as well.
+I will present an overview repeated prisoner's dilemma.
+I will then detail two examples of other situations this applies; climate change and customer data analysis.

-# The Prisoners Dilemma
+## The Repeated Prisoners Dilemma

+Before I get into the repeated variant of the prisoners dilemma, I will quickly address the standard version.
+Even if you are already familiar, it will be useful to skim it to get on the same page in regards to payout values / prison sentence lengths.

+### The Standard Version

 The standard Prisoners Dilemma is a "game" that involves two "players", Calvin and Klein (using the names from [1]).
 Calvin and Klein are two criminals who are accused of being co-conspirators in a crime.
-Calvin and Klein are separately given the option to confess or stay silent.
+They are separately given the option to confess or stay silent.
 If they both stay silent, they each get one year in jail.
 If one confesses and the other doesn't, the one who confesses goes free, while the other gets fifteen years.
-If they both confess, in an effort to receive the reduced sentence, then they both get five years in jail.
+If they both confess (in an effort to receive the reduced sentence) then they both get five years in jail.
 They are unable to know what the other will do before they have to act themselves.

 | -----------------|-|----------------:|-|----------------:|